-It is hard to watch what many companies are going through today.
-Automakers, the news media, entertainment industry businesses, banks, and other financial institutions–they and others are being seriously challenged by market forces, technology shifts and the changing dynamics of a global economy.
-Some of them are fighting for their very survival.
+It can be really harsh to be a casualty of disruption.
+It is not for the fainthearted.
+Automakers, the news media, entertainment industry businesses, banks, and other financial institutions ─ they and others are invariably challenged by disruptive market forces, technology shifts and the changing dynamics of a global economy.
+Some of them are fighting for their survival.

 IBM went through a similar process.
-If we go back about a quarter of a century, IBM was at the pinnacle of success.
-Over the previous two decades, IBM had practically invented general-purpose computing for business.
+If we go back half a century, IBM was at the pinnacle of its success.
+IBM had practically invented general-purpose computing for business.
 They had helped put a man on the moon.
 Their researchers won Nobel Prizes.
 IBM’s revenue and market share skyrocketed as customers clamored for our latest products.
-By 1984 we were the toast of Wall Street.
+By 1984 they were the cream and pie of Wall Street.

 Then things start to turn sour, as Bridget van Kralingen, general manager for IBM North America, explained:

 Less than a decade later, we were toast.
 In 1993 we posted what at the time was the biggest loss in the history of corporate America, $8 billion.
 We had missed a number of key technology shifts.
 Customers who had previously said “no one ever got fired for buying IBM” were abandoning us for faster, more nimble competitors.
 One major business publication labeled us a dinosaur.
 Another said our era had passed.
 Finding our way back to growth and success was a difficult and painful process.
 But it illustrates that companies on the brink can turn things around if they do what is necessary.